 All the objects that are returned by your search will contain the text you searched for somewhere in the record, but it may not be in the context you expect; an example is available here

 You can avoid this happening by either:

 In many cases, the information contains specialist terms with no simple explanations.
 Given the nature of our collections this is to some extent unavoidable, however we are trying to ensure that major items of public interest do have intelligible accompanying notes.
-If you want to know more about an object, email the Mackintosh Curator, giving the object's museum number and brief details.
+If you want to know more about an object, email one of the staff mentioned at the foot of your search results page, giving the object's museum number and brief details.